A Survey of Multi-View Representation Learning: Multi-View Representation alignment

 \subsubsection{Cross-Modal Hashing}

-CCA and its extensions haven been widely applied to conduct cross-view similarity search \cite{Rasiwasia2010,HwangG12,GongKIL14}.
-A promising way to speed up the cross-view similarity search is the hashing technique which makes a tradeoff between accuracy and efficiency.
-Hence, several multi-modal hashing methods have been proposed for fast similarity search in multi-modal data \cite{BronsteinBMP10,KumarU11,GongL11,ZhenY12NIPS,ZhuHSZ13,ZhaiCZLCG13,LiuHDL14,ZhangL14,LinDH015,ZhenGYZL16}.
+To speed up the cross-modal similarity search, a variety of multi-modal hashing methods have been gradually proposed \cite{BronsteinBMP10,KumarU11,ZhenY12NIPS,ZhuHSZ13,ZhenGYZL16}.
 The principle of the multi-modal hashing methods is to map the high dimensional multi-modal data into a common hash code so that similar cross-modal data objects have the same or similar hash codes.

 Bronstein et al. \cite{BronsteinBMP10} propose a hashing-based model, called cross-modal similarity sensitive hashing (CMSSH), which approaches the cross-modality similarity learning problem by embedding the multi-modal data into a common metric space.
 The similarity is parameterized by the embedding itself.
 The goal of cross-modality similarity learning is to construct the similarity function between points from different spaces, $X\in\mathbb{R}^{d_{1}}$ and $Y\in\mathbb{R}^{d_{2}}$.
 Assume that the unknown binary similarity function is $s: X\times Y\rightarrow \{\pm1\}$; the classical cross-modality similarity learning aims at finding a binary similarity function $\hat{s}$ on $X\times Y$ approximating $s$.
 Recent work attempts to solve the problem of cross-modality similarity leaning as an multi-view representation learning problem.